scarpazza/home-assistant-konnected-tutorial/README.md

 ```

-I found the following to be useful:
+I recommend the following automations:

 * Intrusion: [auto-arm at bed time if you are home](auto-arm.yaml)